 - Formulating credit policies in consultation with business units, covering collateral requirements, credit assessment, risk grading and reporting, documentary and legal procedures, and compliance with regulatory and statutory requirements. - Reviewing and assessing credit risk.
-The Bank's Underwriting Department assesses all credit • exposures, before facilities are committed to customers by the Bank.
+The Bank's Underwriting Department assesses all credit exposures, before facilities are committed to customers by the Bank.
 Renewals and reviews of facilities are subject to the same review process. - Limiting concentrations of exposure to counterparties, geographies and industries (for loans and advances), and by issuer, credit rating band, market liquidity and country (for investment securities).

-- 8. Financial Risk Management (continued)

-- Credit Risk (continued) (a)
+- (a) Credit Risk (continued)

 - (i) Management of credit risk (continued)

-- Developing and maintaining the Bank's risk classifications in order to categorize exposures • according to the degree of risk of financial loss faced and to focus management on the attendant risks.
+- Developing and maintaining the Bank's risk classifications in order to categorize exposures according to the degree of risk of financial loss faced and to focus management on the attendant risks.
 The risk classification is used in determining where impairment may be required against specific credit exposures.

-According to the Bank's methodology, all exposures are classified between Performing (including Stage 1 and Stage 2) and Non- Performing exposures (Stage 3 - including Past Due, Unlikely to Pay and Doubtful).
+According to the Bank's methodology, all exposures are classified between Performing (including Stage 1 and Stage 2) and Non-Performing exposures (Stage 3 - including Past Due, Unlikely to Pay and Doubtful).
 The bank classifies the performing portfolio in two clusters Stage 1 and Stage 2 based on a set of rules harmonized with the guidelines of Intesa Sanpaolo Group, driven by the signs of deterioration of the exposure as per below specifications:

-Stage 1 Stage 2 Stage 3 Performing exposures without days past due Performing exposures with less than 30 days past due Performing exposures with more than 30 days past due Forborne performing exposures Performing exposures showing Early Warning signals (orange, red and light blue) and PCM. more than 90 days past dueUnlikely to Pay
+Stage 1 Stage 2 Stage 3

+Performing exposures without days past due Performing exposures with less than 30 days Performing exposures with more than 30 days past due Forborne performing exposures Performing exposures showing Early Warning signals (orange, red Exposures with more than 90 days past due Unlikely to Pay Doubtful

+past due and light blue) and PCM.